garronej/evt/README.md

 The matcher should return the value that is to be passed to the callback wrapped into a singleton ``[val]``.
 When the matcher return ``null`` nothing is passed to the callback.

-When you wish to use a transformative matcher you need to prefix the method name by ``$``.
+When you wish to use a transformative matcher, you need to prefix the method name by ``$``.

 NOTE: Make sure when you return a singleton that it is an array with one and only one element.